joyent/conch-api/docs/modules/Conch::Controller::DeviceReport.md

 Chainable action that validates the 'device\_report\_id' provided in the path.
 Stores the device\_id and device\_report resultset to the stash for later retrieval.

-Permissions checks are done in the next controller action in the chain.
+Role checks are done in the next controller action in the chain.

 ## get

 Get the device\_report record specified by uuid.
-A permissions check has already been done by device#find\_device.
+A role check has already been done by [device#find\_device](../modules/Conch::Controller::Device#find_device).

 Response uses the DeviceReportRow json schema.